fent/node-ytdl-core/README.md

 Emitted when the a video's `info` hash is fetched.
 Along with the chosen format metadata to download. `format.url` might be different if `start` was given. `format.size` will also be available.

+Info and format may look like [this](https://gist.github.com/fent/6c8251132e1addb5121e).

 ### ytdl.getInfo(url, callback(err, info))

-Use this if you only want to get metainfo from a video. `info` may look like [this](https://gist.github.com/6c8251132e1addb5121e).
+Use this if you only want to get metainfo from a video.

 ### ytdl.cache